Nob Hill

 Where to Eat & Drink

-The Top of the Mark serves cocktails with views that span the entire bay.
+The Top of the Mark serves drinks and small plates with the panorama.
 Dress code applies.
-The experience justifies it.

 Getting There